A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Heart Sound Analysis Tasks

-\sstitle{Feature Engineering} After denoising and segmentation, feature extraction is often performed before training a classifier.
-Low-level descriptors (LLDs) and functionals are often extracted as acoustic features.
-LLDs are segmental features on short-time segment analysis (see Table~\ref{tab:classification_feature}), and functionals are supra-segmental feature vectors projected from LLDs.
-Functionals are generally statistical features, such as mean, max, standard deviation, and many others.
+\sstitle{Feature Engineering} Feature extraction is often performed before training a classifier.
+Low-level descriptors (LLDs) and functionals are typically extracted as acoustic features.
+LLDs represent segmental features obtained from short-time segment analysis (see Table~\ref{tab:classification_feature}), while functionals are supra-segmental feature vectors derived from LLDs.
+Functionals generally refer to statistical features such as mean, maximum, standard deviation, and others.

-We mainly list the LLDs used for heart sound classification in \autoref{tab:classification_feature}.
-Apart from time-domain LLDs, LLDs in the frequency-domain are widely used for heart sound classification.
-Specifically, the frequency-domain features consist of spectral features based on Fourier Transform, Mel-scaled spectral features, and wavelet features.
-There are also pre-existing feature sets used for heart sound classification, including the \textsc{ComParE} feature set~\cite{schuller2018compare} and the eGeMAPS feature set~\cite{eyben2015geneva}.
-Both feature sets can be extracted with openSMILE which is an open-source toolkit~\cite{eyben2010opensmile}.
+The LLDs used for heart sound classification are listed in \autoref{tab:classification_feature}.
+In addition to time-domain LLDs, frequency-domain LLDs have been widely used for heart sound classification.
+Frequency-domain LLDs include (Mel-scaled) spectral features and wavelet features.
+There are also existing feature sets used for heart sound classification, such as the \textsc{ComParE} feature set~\cite{schuller2018compare} and the eGeMAPS feature set~\cite{eyben2015geneva}.

-In addition to the aforementioned hand-crafted features, deep representations have been studied more recently (see~\autoref{tab:classification_feature}).
-Due to the strong capability of deep learning models for extracting abstract features, deep representations bear potential to improve the performance of hand-crafted features.
+In addition to hand-crafted features, more recent studies~\cite{tuncer2021application,amiriparian2018deep} have explored deep representations (see~\autoref{tab:classification_feature}).
+Given the strong capabilities of DL models in extracting abstract features, deep representations have the potential to enhance the performance of hand-crafted features.